JPMorgan profit rises 67 percent from a year earlier

 Analysts had expected earnings of $2.20 per share, according to IBES data from Refinitiv.
 It was not immediately clear if the reported results were comparable.

-Rival Citigroup Inc (C.N) reported a better-than-expected 14 percent rise in adjusted quarterly profit on Monday, mainly helped by cost cuts.
+Rival Citigroup Inc reported a better-than-expected 14 percent rise in adjusted quarterly profit on Monday, mainly helped by cost cuts.
+(Reporting by Siddarth Cavale Editing by Saumyadeb Chakrabarty)